The Ultimate Guide to Data Loggers

 Using MKT we can calculate that the temperature profile of the eggs was “thermally equivalent” to storing them at 15.7º C for 7 hours.

-In order to maintain the quality within the Pharmaceutical Industry, the FDA has approved MKT as a standard based on a number of various proposals, discussions and decades of efforts to identify product degradation.
-MKT takes into consideration temperature velocities (rates of change) based on the product and it’s exposure to various temperatures.
+In order to maintain the quality within the Pharmaceutical Industry, the FDA has approved MKT as a standard based on a number of various proposals, discussions, and decades of efforts to identify product degradation.
+MKT takes into consideration temperature velocities (rates of change) based on the product and its exposure to various temperatures.
 MKT also factors time and thermal mass into the equation.
 It’s a critically important and often underutilized factor based on industry.
 Not all data loggers actually display MKT which can provide inaccurate information about a shipment.
-An increase in loss product based on a lack of captured data, means a loss of confidence and revenue for your brand.
+An increase in loss products based on a lack of captured data means a loss of confidence and revenue for your brand.

 This is especially important to monitor what’s called “the last mile,” or the final segment of the supply chain.
 This is where an item is being delivered to the end-user and average temperature is most susceptible to fluctuations.
 Often, companies rely on an internal sensor to monitor packages during shipping, but overlook temperature management during the last mile.
 As a result, the last mile is most shipments lose their integrity when it comes to temperature and humidity exposure.

 Why Instant Insight is Critical

 Data loggers, just like any other technology, have witnessed tremendous strides over the years in accessibility and sophistication.
 In the past, you’d have to pull the temperature data loggers out of the boxes, transfer the information to long reels of printed paper, and then communicate it to the relevant parties by telephone or mail.

 Now, with advances in technology, we’re able to use Bluetooth and mobile devices to pull the data without opening the pallets.
 We can then upload the temperature readings instantly to the cloud where remote teams of Cold Chain Logistics and Temperature Management professionals all over the world can review the information.
 This kind of instant access allows companies to be more proactive with their Targeted Temperature Management strategies and reduce costs in significant ways.